SergBobrovsky/pymarkdown/docs/rules/rule_md051.md

 ## How it works

-First, each Markdown file is scanned for references to files and images based on the linter's classification.
+At the start of the process, the rule examines each Markdown file, searching for references to files and images based on the linter's classifications.
+This initial scan is conducted across all Markdown files, forming a comprehensive list of references for future comparison.

-The rule ignores all references to external files, i.e. paths containing a colon `:` (e.g. images on the web).
-Now the rule checks whether the file path actually exists using `os.path.exists` and stores it in a collection in memory.
+Once the scanning of Markdown files is complete, the rule shifts its focus to the filesystem.
+It identifies all files that match the `assetsglob` pattern and further narrows down the selection by checking against the `assetsregex` pattern (as detailed in the Configuration section).
+The paths of the matching files are gathered in a separate set.

-Referenced files that don't exist are ignored in this rule.
-This is done for all Markdown files to build up a *complete* set of all references to compare against.
+Subsequently, this set of existing files is compared against the previously collected set of referenced files.

-After all Markdown files have been scanned, the rule scans the filesystem.
-It finds all files that match the `assetsglob` pattern and collects those files in a set that match the `assetsregex` pattern (see [Configuration](#configuration)).
-All matching file paths are collected in a second set.
-This set is compared against the set of all referenced files from the previous step.
-Those existing files that are *not* in the set of referenced files are then logged as errors by the linter.
-This is done using the difference operator on Python sets.
+Any files that exist but are not present in the set of referenced files are identified as errors and reported by the linter.

 ## Examples